mkahvi/mkahvi.github.io/PF1e/MartialBoost.md

 ## Dash

-**Benefit**: As swift action, you can move your move speed on top of any other movement you do.
+**Benefit**: As swift action, you can move half your move speed on top of any other movement you do.

 **Special**: You can not dash if you cast a spell or used spell-like ability this turn.